-Manufacturer lease deals, low interest financing and stretched-out repayment terms have all been brought to bear to make expensive vehicles seem affordable.
+Manufacturer lease deals, low interest financing, and stretched out repayment terms have all been brought to bear to make expensive vehicles seem affordable.

-The result: KBB said that new-car prices have increased by $1,123 (up 3.3 percent) from January 2016, while falling $453 (down 1.3 percent) from last month.
+The result?
+KBB said that new car prices have increased by $1,123 (up 3.3%) from January 2016, while falling $453 (down 1.3%) from January 2017.

-“The changing mix of sales in favor of utility vehicles is the primary driver for the year-over-year strength, as average prices in SUV segments climbed modestly, while the prices of subcompact SUVs declined”, said Tim Fleming, analyst for Kelley Blue Book.
+“The changing mix of sales in favor of utility vehicles is the primary driver for the year-over-year strength, as average prices in SUV segments climbed modestly, while the prices of subcompact SUVs declined,” said Tim Fleming, analyst for Kelley Blue Book.

 Financing and leasing tricks can keep monthly payments down to a reasonable level, but the long-term effect of driving beyond one’s means is to live in a financially precarious way.

-For instance, leasing means that we never really own a vehicle; we’re merely renting it long-term.
+For instance, leasing means that we never really own a vehicle — we’re merely renting it long-term.
 We have no equity in the vehicle.

-Buying on terms longer than 48 months put us in danger of being “upside down” — where the vehicle is worth less than is owed on it — for most of the life of the loan.
+Buying on terms longer than 48 months put us in danger of being “upside down,” where the vehicle is worth less than is owed on it — for most of the life of the loan.

 Such scenarios leave a person vulnerable.
-A family emergency, or loss of job, can result in someone being stuck with a suddenly-unaffordable vehicle, and few good options.
+A family emergency, or loss of job, can result in someone being stuck with a suddenly unaffordable vehicle, and few good options.

-Buying an affordable vehicle, and paying it off in two-to-three years, is the best long-term plan.
-Yet, how many are doing this?
+Buying an affordable vehicle and paying it off in two to three years is the best long-term plan.

 The good news is that new vehicle transaction prices did fall a bit from December 2016 to January 2017.
-Maybe things will moderate a bit in 2017.
-We can only hope.